Lightstreamer/Lightstreamer-kafka-connector/README.md

 Kafka Connector supports independent deserialization of keys and values, which means that:

 - Key and value can have different formats.
-- Message validation against the Confluent Schema Registry can be enabled separately for the Kafka key and Kafka value (through [`key.evaluator.schema.registry.enable` and `value.evaluator.schema.registry.enable`](#keyevaluatorschemaregistryenable-and-valueevaluatorschemaregistryenable)).
+- Message validation against the Confluent Schema Registry can be enabled separately for the Kafka key and Kafka value (through [`record.key.evaluator.schema.registry.enable` and `record.value.evaluator.schema.registry.enable`](#recordkeyevaluatorschemaregistryenable-and-recordvalueevaluatorschemaregistryenable)).
-- Message validation against local schema files must be specified separately for key and value (through the `key.evaluator.schema.path` and `value.evaluator.schema.path`)
+- Message validation against local schema files must be specified separately for key and value (through the [`record.key.evaluator.schema.path` and `record.value.evaluator.schema.path`](#recordkeyevaluatorschemapath-and-recordvalueevaluatorschemapath))

 **NOTE** For Avro, schema validation is required, therefore either a local schema file must be provided or the Confluent Schema Registry must be enabled.